Attorneys for

 Litigation

-Whether buying or selling commercial real estate, developing in an area, or using a waterfront property, it’s critical to know how to navigate land use and zoning laws in order to maximize the value and enjoyment of your property.
+Whether buying or selling commercial real estate, developing in an area, or using a waterfront property, it’s critical to know how to navigate land use and zoning laws to maximize your property’s value and enjoyment.

-Dalton & Tomich can help achieve your plans in both Michigan and Illinois.
+Dalton & Tomich can help achieve your plans in Michigan.
 Our attorneys have decades of experience in zoning, commercial real estate, and riparian rights (water access) law and have successfully partnered with developers and landowners to help them maximize their investments.

 We take a comprehensive view of the land use issue, anticipate any problems or pitfalls, and help you through the entire process.